St Helen's Church, Trowell

 St Helen's Church, Trowell is a Grade II* listed Anglican parish church in Trowell, Nottinghamshire, England.

 History

 The first record of a church in Trowell is from 801, when a wooden church was built.

 The present Early English chancel was built in 1080, and the Domesday Book says "Here is a priest and half a church and six acres of meadow."
 Much of the current church dates from the 13th century, with the tower having been added in 1480.
 A Victorian restoration was undertaken in 1890 by Charles Hodgson Fowler at a cost of £1,500.

-From 2016 a renewal project was supported by public donations to replace the heating system.
-It reopened in 2018 but further work was planned to improve the power supply and lighting.
+From 2016, a renewal project was supported by public donations to replace the heating system.
+It was reopened in 2018, but further work was planned to improve the power supply and lighting.

 The Church of England parish of Trowell is part of a benefice with St Peter's Church, Awsworth and St Catherine's Church, Cossall within the Diocese of Southwell and Nottingham.